philmcminn/com1001-code/README.md

 ### 3. Use VSCode on Codio Itself (Pretty Easily Done, if You Followed the Instructions in the First Lecture)

-Finally VSCode may be used in a web browser on Codio itself.
+Finally, VSCode may be used in a web browser on Codio itself.
 Assuming you have followed in the instructions in the first lecture, on getting everything setup in Codio, then you will have a Codio box already up and running.
 In Codio, go to "Tools", then "Install Software".
 Scroll down the list and select "VSCode".